fatmali/react-formik-wizard/README.md

 ### Defining Custom Components

-It's possible to define custom components to render instead of the components rendered.
+It's possible to define custom UI to render fields instead of the default components rendered.
 For example:

 ```tsx
 const CustomDateInput = ({ form, field }: any) => {